rapid7/metasploit-framework/documentation/modules/exploit/multi/http/agent_tesla_panel_rce.md

 **TARGETURI**

 The base URI path of control center.
-Default: '/WebPanel
+Default: '/WebPanel'

+**USERNAME**

+The Agent Tesla CnC username to authenticate with (needed if you attemp an authenticated RCE).

 **VHOST**